 These taxes are correct as of July 2018

-You can save on these added costs by either self-catering or dining out at restaurants that are not attached to a hotel.
+You can save on these added hotel costs in Dubai by either self-catering or dining out at restaurants that are not attached to a hotel.

 Getting around Dubai on a budget

-Other ways you can save include taking a traditional dhow or Abra to cross Dubai Creek rather than paying for an expensive cruise, and taking advantage of FREE airport transit buses if you are transferring between Dubai and Abu Dhabi.
+Other ways you can save on your Dubai travel budget include taking a traditional dhow or Abra to cross Dubai Creek rather than paying for an expensive cruise, and taking advantage of FREE airport transit buses if you are transferring between Dubai and Abu Dhabi.

 It’s undeniable there is A LOT to do in Dubai!
-And while some of it is glamorous and expensive, other activities can still be undertaken completely free or very cheap.
-Here are just a few suggestions what you can do in Dubai on a budget:
+And while some of it is glamorous and expensive, there is still a good selection of things to do in Dubai on a budget.
+Here are just a few suggestions of cheap fun things to do in Dubai: